 1. Default Registration Page Redirect

-The default signup of WordPress located at
+The default WordPress registration page, typically located at

 2. Google’s reCAPTCHA